12Ritu/Ecommerce_Assignment_Ritu/README.md

 # Ecommerce_Assignment_Ritu
-project summary
+Project Summary:
-this project contains all the information of the lab exam. features of the project displays student id, exam name, exam date,exam description, total marks, pass marks, exam status .
+this project contains all the information of the lab exam.
+Features of the project :
+displays student id, exam name, exam date,exam description, total marks, pass marks, exam status .